puzzle/amm-techlab/content/en/docs/05.0/argocd.md

 argocd app sync argo-example-<username>
 ```

 This command retrieves the manifests from the repository and performs a `kubectl apply` of the manifests.
-The guestbook app is now running and you can now view its resource components, logs, events, and assessed health status.
+The example app is now running and you can now view its resource components, logs, events, and assessed health status.

 Check the ArgoCD UI application: